roblee01/cyclinbayes/README.md

 Gibbs sampling with simulated annealing to improve mixing and avoid local optima.
-For DCGs, the package performs joint updates of adjacency and causal effect coefficients using random walk proposals, enabling inference in systems with feedback cycles.For DCGs, the package performs joint updates of adjacency and causal-effect coefficients using random-walk proposals, enabling inference in systems with feedback cycles.
+For DCGs, the package performs joint updates of adjacency and causal effect coefficients using random walk proposals, enabling inference in systems with feedback cycles.
+For DCGs, the package performs joint updates of adjacency and causal effect coefficients using random walk proposals, enabling inference in systems with feedback cycles.
 In both settings, sparsity is effectively recovered using spike and slab priors.

-Implemented in Rcpp, cyclinbayes leverages optimized C++ routines to handle large-scale, high-dimensional datasets.
+Implemented in Rcpp, cyclinbayes leverages optimized C++ routines to handle large scale, high dimensional datasets.

 ## Installation from Github